Enabling Binary Neural Network Training on the Edge: Standard Training Flow

-Many authors have established that BNNs require batch normalization in order to avoid gradient explosion~\citep{BNN_OPTIMISER_SURVEY,sari_how_does_bn_help_bnn,BNN_A_SURVEY}, and our early experiments confirmed this to indeed be the case.
+Many authors have established that BNNs require batch normalization in order to avoid gradient explosion~\cite{BNN_OPTIMISER_SURVEY,sari_how_does_bn_help_bnn,BNN_A_SURVEY}, and our early experiments confirmed this to indeed be the case.
 We thus apply it as standard.
-Matrix products $\boldsymbol{Y}_l$ are channel-wise batch-normalized across each layer's $M_l$ output channels (Algorithm~\ref{alg:bnn_vanilla} lines~\ref{alg:bnn_vanilla:bn_fwd_start}--\ref{alg:bnn_vanilla:bn_fwd_end}) to form the subsequent layer's inputs, $\boldsymbol{X}_{l+1}$. $\boldsymbol{\beta}$ constitutes the batch normalization biases.
-We forgo trainable scaling factors, commonly denoted $\boldsymbol{\gamma}$; these are of irrelevance to BNNs since their activations are binarized during forward propagation (line~\ref{alg:bnn_vanilla:sgnx}).
+Matrix products $\boldsymbol{Y}_l$ are channel-wise batch-normalized across each layer's $M_l$ output channels (lines~\ref{alg:bnn_vanilla:bn_fwd_start}--\ref{alg:bnn_vanilla:bn_fwd_end}) to form the subsequent layer's inputs, $\boldsymbol{X}_{l+1}$. $\boldsymbol{\beta}$ constitutes the batch normalization biases.
+Layer-wise moving means $\mean{\boldsymbol{y}_l}$ and standard deviations $\sd{\boldsymbol{y}_l}$ are retained for use during backward propagation and inference.
+We forgo trainable scaling factors; these are irrelevant to BNNs since their activations are binarized thereafter (line~\ref{alg:bnn_vanilla:sgnx}).